bombasticSlacks/Aspirant/Game/Arcanist.md

 ### Master Arcana
 If your character has [Expert Arcana](#Expert%20Arcana) training, Your character can perform [Ritual Magic](Magic#Ritual%20Magic) to:
 * When imbuing things with magic, the enchantments do not need to be related to the items' purpose.
+* Summon a magical creature that obeys.
+* Conjure an exact item of need (the owner may be angry about this).

  [Crafting Cost](Terminology#Crafting%20Cost): Size of target item in [Exotic](Materials#Exotic) [Materials](Materials) + Size of target item in [Artisan](Materials#Artisan) [Materials](Materials) + a [Reagent Bag](Example-Gear#Reagent%20Bag) charge.